nick-gorman/nemlite/README.md

-## Development on this project has shifted to a new repo, [nempy!](https://github.com/UNSW-CEEM/nempy)
+# Deprecated: development on this project has shifted to a new repo, [nempy!](https://github.com/UNSW-CEEM/nempy)

 ## Nemlite
 See wiki for more information.